-The Fujitsu Group can offer no guarantee of its ability to always achieve the optimal outcome desired in the course of executing business operations.
+The Fujitsu Group makes every effort to eliminate known risks but can offer no guarantee of its ability to always achieve every desired outcome in the course of executing business operations.
 Some of the specific risks faced in this respect are detailed below.

-(1) Deficiencies or Flaws in Products and Services
+1) Deficiencies or Flaws in Products and Services

 Quality is a core value of the Fujitsu Group.
 We are committed to improving quality at the design and development stages as well as in manufacturing.
 We are also promoting stricter quality control when purchasing components from external suppliers.
 These efforts notwithstanding, it is impossible to totally eliminate the possibility of deficiencies or flaws occurring in products, including software.

-While the Group is also promoting software modularization and standardization of development work in order to improve the quality of system development and other services, the possibility of deficiencies or flaws occur, the Group may have to initiate product recalls or repairs, engage in system recovery work, pay damages to customers or suffer opportunity losses, all of which would negatively impact Group sales and profitability.
+While the Group is also promoting software modularization, standardization of development work, and enhanced security measures in order to improve the quality of system development and other services, the possibility of defects arising cannot be excluded.
+In the event that such deficiencies or flaws occur, the Group may have to initiate product recalls or repairs, engage in system recovery work, pay damages to customers or suffer opportunity losses, all of which would negatively impact Group sales and profitability.